serandel/kscript-docker/README.md

 `docker run -i serandel/kscript - < script.kts`

 This will make kscript read the code from `stdin` while piping the file.
-Be aware that the `-i` flag is needed to have `stdout` redirected outside the container.
+Be aware that the `-i` flag is needed to have `stdout` redirected outside the container. `--rm` is just to stop polluting Docker with stopped containers.

 ## Volume

 It's highly advisable to create a volume for `/root/.kscript` so the JARs are cached between different invocations to containers.

-`docker run -i -v kscript:/root/.kscript serandel/kscript 'println("Hello, world!")'`
+`docker run -i --rm -v kscript:/root/.kscript serandel/kscript 'println("Hello, world!")'`

+There is a `kscript.sh` Bash shell script that invokes the container with these arguments for your convenience.